openstack/releases/doc/source/reference/process.rst

    changes merged over the cycle but no release yet.
 Do not create branches for non-library projects.

+6. Tag HEAD of master for any cycle-with-intermediary project that has unreleased CI configuration changes that would not have triggered a release earlier in the cycle.
+Failing to tag means those CI changes will not be on the stable branch and so the stable branch may start out broken.
+Do not create branches for non-library projects.

-6. For stable libraries that did not have any change merged over the cycle, create a stable branch from the last available release.
+7. For stable libraries that did not have any change merged over the cycle, create a stable branch from the last available release.